capel82/back2nature/README.md

 **_Features to implement in future_**

-To make D3.chart responsive.
+1.To make D3.chart responsive.

-To make timeline in cooperating javascript animation that the timeline appears whenever user in their viewports.
+2.To make timeline in cooperating javascript animation that the timeline appears whenever user in their viewports.

-To make the ability to have hotels and places all in one map.
+3.To make the ability to have hotels and places all in one map.

 4.Contact form - to be able to incorporate GDPR consent and CAPTCHA.